We would be honored to consider your publication! Thanks for thinking of us.

 Joanne or Jeff will happily try a test run with guests who want to check on operations before a scheduled hangout.
 This generally only takes 10 minutes the day before (or earlier in the day).
 The more tentative you are about technology in general, the more highly recommended this step is.
 We will arrange a time for this via email.

-On the day of the hangout, between 20-30 minutes ahead of airtime, Joanne or Jeff will send notification that we are waiting at the hangout site.
-This will come either as an invitation on your Google Plus page if you have one and you are paying attention OR via a link that will be sent to you by email.
-Just click on that link and you will be joining the hangout.
+On the day of the hangout, between 20-30 minutes ahead of airtime, Joanne or Jeff will send notification that we are waiting.
+This will come via a link that will be sent to you by email.
+Just click on that link and you will be joining the live stream.

 We will make introductions and check settings, lighting, and sound during this pre-show time which will NOT be airing live at this time.
-We will help you add your name to the bottom of the screen (called a lower third) and explain other features such as chat and the Q & A app if that was not covered in a test run the day before.
+We will help you add your name to the bottom of the screen and explain other features such as chat and the Q & A app if that was not covered in a test run the day before.

 The format is relaxed and conversational.
 We’ve really enjoyed all of our conversations and find we often have much more to talk about than we have time to do so.
 We’ve had dogs and cats appear on screen, phones ring, etc. No need to be embarrassed, the live element adds to the charm of the event!